jdemeyer1/TeslaAPIThruPostman/README.md

-# Using the Tesla API with Desktop Verion of Postman
+# Using the Tesla API with Desktop Version of Postman

 **PLEASE READ STEPS DOCUMENTATION BEFORE ATTEMPTING AUTHENTICATION.**  Familarity with [Postman](https://www.postman.com/) is recommended.
 Postman has encapsulated the OAuth 2.0 sequence reducing the number of steps from the previous release of this collection.